Your audience loves your content. That’s why they keep coming back. But how do you keep your loyal fans interested in your content?

-Maybe you are writing too much about content marketing and you haven’t covered marketing automation for several months.
-This will be pretty clear if all your content marketing posts are highlighted blue and all your marketing automation posts are in red.
-A completely blue month means you need to switch it up a little.
+Maybe you are writing too much about content marketing, and you haven’t covered marketing automation for several months.
+This will be obvious if all your content marketing posts are highlighted blue, and all your marketing automation posts are in red.
+A totally blue month means you need to switch it up a little.

 Keeping your content focused, yet diverse enough to keep your audience continually interested is a challenge.
-But if you keep on the scent and keep following up on what your audience wants, you can’t go wrong.
-Create new and better content to challenge them, what they know, and to keep them engaged.
+But if you stay on the scent and follow up on what your audience wants, you can’t go wrong.
+Create new and better content to challenge them, what they know, and solve their problems.

-Interact with them, ask them what they want.
+Interact with them; ask them what they want.
 Everyone loves giving their favorite brands advice.
 And every question they answer is another step towards conversion.
-Keep your content diverse and you can guarantee that leads will come back for more.
+Keep your content diverse, and leads will come back for more.